-When was the last time you reviewed your Will and Estate Plan?
+When did you last review your Will and Estate Plan?

 A robust estate plan will ensure your wealth is transferred smoothly and taxed effectively